JAC-CS-Game-Programming-Fall22/1-Breakout/README.md

 - In `EnterHighScoreState.js`, we allow users to enter their high scores by choosing a 3-character name.
 The name is selected by toggling the 3 characters using the `w`, `a`, `s`, `d` keys.
 We use ASCII values to implement this behavior.
   - Once the user settles on a name, we write their score to local storage using `HighScoreManager`, taking care to only store the top 10 scores.

-## 🤹‍♀️ Breakout-7 (The "Particle" Update)
+## 🏓 Breakout-7 (The "Paddle Select" Update)

+Breakout-7 introduces a new state that allows the user to select a paddle skin before starting the game.

+### Important Code

+- In `PaddleSelectState.js`, we render a new screen to the user which contains some text, a left arrow, a right arrow, and a paddle.
+- The user can toggle between paddles using `a` and `d` and can make a selection by pressing enter.
+- Notice that this state is now in charge of transitioning over to `ServeState` and passing along the relevant values instead of `TitleScreenState`.

+## ✨ Breakout-8 (The "Polish" Update)

-Breakout-7 implements a rudimentary particle system to create a nicer visual effect when the ball collides with a brick.
+Breakout-8 implements a rudimentary particle system to create a nicer visual effect when the ball collides with a brick.
 For a fantastic introduction to particles, [please watch this video from The Coding Train](https://youtu.be/syR0klfncCk).
+As the final update, we're also adding music.

 ### Important Code